jameslee-hahaha/insem_nordic/nRF5SDK_ble_AT_command_nrf52dk/README.rst

-AT command example for BLE
+BLE AT command example
 ##########################

 .. contents::
    :local:
    :depth: 2

-The AT command for BLE sample demonstrates how to use the AT command to change BLE operation.It sends AT command and receive a response between a UART connection.
+BLE AT command sample demonstrates how to use the AT command to change BLE operation.It sends AT command and receive a response between a UART connection.
 If it's connected with BLE central device, normal NUS service works.

 Requirements
 ************